Research Philosophy

 Validation Badge Taxonomy

 Every scientific claim on this site carries a validation badge.
-Here is what each status means:
+The canonical reference is on the Honest Assessment page.
+The taxonomy has two families:

 FailedPrediction tested and wrong.
 Kept visible as permanent record.